Retchizu/decorator-pattern/README.md

 The UpSave account offers the highest interest rate of 4.0%.
 Benefits include the "Standard Savings Account" plus "with Insurance".

-Develop a decorator pattern approach that will implement the given UML diagram:

 The content of your Cimb.java should ONLY contain the following codes with the exception of inserting your own package name :

     public class Cimb {